any-docs/css/content/reference/values/hue-interpolation-method/index.md

 ### Comparing hue interpolation algorithms

-The following example shows the effect of using different hue interpolation algorithms in a {{CSSXref("gradient/linear-gradient", "linear-gradient()")}}.
+The following example shows the effect of using different hue interpolation algorithms in a `linear-gradient()`.

 #### HTML